myreen/tda283_website/pages/project.md

 ```

 After the above code, `a.length` evaluates to 20 and `a` refers to an array of
 20 integer values, indexed from 0 to 19 (indexing always starts at 0).
+It is not
+required to generate bounds-checking code.

 Functions may have arrays as arguments and return arrays as results: